nextgis/docs_toolbox/source/tools.rst

 * Longitude of anchor point.
 EPSG 4326 coordinate system.
 Use dot as a separator.

 .. note::
-    Due to inaccuracies in measuring angles and distances on the ground, the first point of the output polygon may be farther from the last than on the ground.
+    Due to inaccuracies in measuring angles and distances on the ground, the first point of the output polygon may be farther from the last one than on the ground.
 As a rule, the difference does not exceed 2-3 meters.

 Outputs: